The pre-school booster protects your child from;

 A few days before the appointment you could talk about going to see the nurse.
 You could explain that they will have ‘a special medicine; to stop you getting bad illnesses’.

 The appointment will not take long, try and plan something nice to do afterwards.
-You could go to the park or the library.
+You could go to the park or the library or watch a film together.

 Who Can Help?